parmarjh/Multi-Device-Bluetooth-Driver/README.md

 For specialized enterprise integration, contact `parmarjatin4911@gmail.com`.

 ---
-*Built with ❤️ by the Antigravity Team for the next generation of smart connectivity.*
+*Built with ❤️ by the Jatin AI Research Team for the next generation of smart connectivity.*